-Read on for more on how to do that and for our blog post SEO checklist.
+Read on to learn how to get the most out of our blog post SEO checklist.

-On-page optimization is an incredibly powerful SEO tool and believed by some experts to be more important than ever in getting your website to rank well on Google.
-The challenge is that on-page optimization is 1) fairly complex and 2) changing frequently.
+On-page optimization is an incredibly powerful SEO tool and believed by some experts to be more important than ever in getting your website to rank well.
+The challenge is that on-page optimization is 1) fairly complex, and 2) changing frequently.

 So, we’ve created our below checklist to use the most up-to-date thinking on optimization and distill down tons of resources and thinking into one simple checklist.